Tikhon Mollard

-Metropolitan Tikhon (secular name Marc Raymond Mollard; born July 15, 1966, in Boston, Massachusetts) is an Eastern Orthodox bishop and the Primate of the Orthodox Church in America, holding the rank of Metropolitan of All America and Canada.
+Metropolitan Tikhon (secular name: Marc Raymond Mollard) (b.
+July 15, 1966, Boston, Massachusetts, United States) is an Eastern Orthodox bishop and the Primate of the Orthodox Church in America, holding the title of Metropolitan of All America and Canada.
 Previously, he was the ruling bishop of Philadelphia and Eastern Pennsylvania.
-He was elected as Metropolitan of the Orthodox Church in America on November 13, 2012 at the 17th All-American Council in Parma, Ohio.
+He was elected as Primate of the Orthodox Church in America on November 13, 2012 at the 17th All-American Council in Parma, Ohio.

 Life

+Childhood and education

 Marc Raymond Mollard was born in Boston, Massachusetts on July 15, 1966, the oldest of three children born to Francois and Elizabeth Mollard.
 He was reared in the Episcopal Church.

 After brief periods living in Connecticut, France, and Missouri, he and his family settled in Reading, Pennsylvania, where he graduated from Wyomissing Area High School in 1984.
 In 1988 he received a Bachelor of Arts degree in French and Sociology from Franklin & Marshall College, Lancaster, Pennsylvania.
 After graduation, he moved to Chicago, where he attended services at Ss.
 Peter and Paul Church (Orthodox Church in America).

 In 1989 he was received into the Orthodox Church from the Episcopal Church.
 In the fall of the same year, he began studies at St. Tikhon's Seminary in South Canaan, Pennsylvania.
 One year later he entered the monastic community at St. Tikhon's Monastery as a novice.

+As a teacher

 After receiving his Master of Divinity degree from St. Tikhon's in 1993, Mollard was appointed as an instructor in Old Testament Studies there.
 He continues to serve as senior lecturer in Old Testament, teaching master's-level courses in the prophets, the Psalms, and wisdom literature.
 He is also an instructor in the seminary's extension studies program, offering courses in the lives of the Old Testament saints, the liturgical use of the Old Testament, and the Old Testament in patristic literature.

+Monastic life

 In 1995 Mollard was tonsured to the lesser schema by Archbishop Herman (Swaiko) and given the name Tikhon in honor of St. Tikhon of Moscow.
 Later that year he was ordained to the Holy Diaconate and Holy Priesthood at St. Tikhon's Monastery.
 In 1998 he was elevated to the rank of hegumen and in 2000 to the rank of archimandrite.

 Archimandrite Tikhon collaborated with Hegumen Alexander (Golitzin) in the publication of The Living Witness of the Holy Mountain, published by St. Tikhon Seminary Press (1996).
 He illustrated this book about Mount Athos.

 In December 2002, Tikhon was appointed by Metropolitan Herman to serve as deputy abbot of St. Tikhon's Monastery.